hypersign-protocol/docs/hypersign-identity-network/developers/hid-node.md

 ### DID Document

 The [DID-Core](https://www.w3.org/TR/did-core/) W3C Specification has been followed to frame the structure of a DID Document.
-It's proto representation is mentioned in `proto/ssi/v1/did.proto`.
+Its proto representation is mentioned in `proto/ssi/v1/did.proto`.
 The message `DidDocumentState` is stored on chain.

 ```
 // proto/ssi/v1/did.proto